mehulagg/gitlab_test/doc/administration/high_availability/redis.md

   documentation.
-- [Omnibus GitLab **Community Edition** (CE) package][ce]: Redis is bundled, so you can use the package with only the Redis service enabled as described in steps 1 and 2 of this document (works for both master and slave setups).
+- [Omnibus GitLab **Community Edition** (CE) package][ce]: Redis is bundled, so you can use the package with only the Redis service enabled as described in steps 1 and 2 of this document (works for both primary and secondary setups).
 To install and configure Sentinel, jump directly to the Sentinel section in the [Redis HA installation from source](redis_source.md#step-3-configuring-the-redis-sentinel-instances) documentation.
-- [Omnibus GitLab **Enterprise Edition** (EE) package][ee]: Both Redis and Sentinel are bundled in the package, so you can use the EE package to set up the whole Redis HA infrastructure (master, slave and Sentinel) which is described in this document.
+- [Omnibus GitLab **Enterprise Edition** (EE) package][ee]: Both Redis and Sentinel are bundled in the package, so you can use the EE package to set up the whole Redis HA infrastructure (primary, secondary and Sentinel) which is described in this document.
 - If you have installed GitLab using the Omnibus GitLab packages (CE or EE), but you want to use your own external Redis server, follow steps 1-3 in the